All » Google Sheets » What is Google Sheets and How Does it Work?

 Google Sheets can be used for everything from basic calculations to sophisticated data analysis.

-Google Sheets has most of the functionality of a traditional desktop spreadsheet application.
-The fact that it’s cloud-based adds a new level of capabilities, including sharing, collaboration, data exchange with other applications, and publishing of data visualizations on websites.
+The fact that it’s cloud-based means more capabilities, including sharing, collaboration, data exchange with other applications, and publishing data visualizations in other Google apps and on websites.

 Templates